gulcalikli/gulcalikli.github.io/_publications/2019-08-26-paper-title-number-2.md

 date: 2019-08-26
 venue: 'The Proceedings of the 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)'
 paperurl: ''
 citation: 'Jacob Kr&uuml;ger, G&uuml;l &Ccedil;alikli, Thorsten Berger, Thomas Leich, Gunter Saake.
-(2019). &quot;Effects of Explicit Feature Traceability on Program Comprehension.&quot; <i>the 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)</i>.
+(2019). &quot;Effects of Explicit Feature Traceability on Program Comprehension.&quot; <i>Proceedings of the 27th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE)</i>.
 338-349.'
 ---
 One main novelty of this paper is the experimental design where the program comprehension tasks are prepared to require deeper thought processes, which take place in developers’ working memory.